 Sunlight charges photovoltaic solar panels and energy production drops when localized soiling blocks a meeting.
 Cleaning your solar panels regularly helps ensure that optimum energy output is achieved.
 Several factors, including climate, location and installation, determine the frequency of cleaning.
 Regardless, it would be best to clean your PV modules when they are covered in dust, pollen, bird droppings, or general dirt.
+If you’re interested to find out more about window and gutter cleaning visit Bax Clean.

 Debris and Dirt